FV2807020/FV2807020.github.io/notebook.md

 ## Vocabulary

-VR Robot + Playground	VR Robot -
+VR Robot + Playground	VR Robot - The Robot used on the website VR Vex dot com.

-Programming Language + Project -
+Programming Language + Project - The language used to program a set of code.

-Behavior + Command -
+Behavior + Command - A sequence of code that you give to a robot to perform that sequence.

-Drivetrain -
+Drivetrain - components that transfer power from the brain and battery to wheels and other functions.

-Loop + Iteration -
+Loop + Iteration - Repetition of a sequence of code.

-Sensor + Bumper Sensor -
+Sensor + Bumper Sensor - A sensor used to gather data on the environment around the robot by detecting what bumps into it.

-Boolean + Condition + TRUE/FALSE -
+Boolean + Condition + TRUE/FALSE - A Boolean is a statement that holds either a true or false value.

-Distance Sensor + Threshold	Distance Sensor - Coordinate Plane + X/Y Coordinates -
+Distance Sensor + Threshold	Distance Sensor - A sensor that gathers data about its environment by calculating the distance between itself and something in front of it.

+Coordinate Plane + X/Y Coordinates - A plane with specific values that help determine a location on the plane.

-Location Sensor -
+Location Sensor - A sensor that gathers data about its environment by checking its location.

-Comment	-
-Eye Sensor -
+Comment	- A piece of text that is only visible to a coder to provide information on a piece of code like why or how it works

+Eye Sensor - a sensor that gathers data about its environment by recognizing the color of whatever it is pointed at.

-Conditional Statement	-
+Conditional Statement	- a statement that runs if and only if a certain value fuffils the conditional.

 ## Markdown Style Guide for Coding Notebooks